pverscha/shared-memory-datastructures/README.md

 Sets the element at the specified index to the given value.

 **Parameters:**
-- : Zero-based index at which to set the value `index`
+- `index`: Zero-based index at which to set the value
-- : The value to assign `value`
+- `value`: The value to assign

 **Returns:** The array instance for chaining